 Humic acid can enhance the salt resistance by regulating the change of fructose concentration and alleviating the damage of material membrane under salt stress.

 Under low-temperature stress, it can increase crops’ proline and abscisic acid content, reduce the spread of transpiration rate, stomatal conductance, and net photosynthetic rate of plants.

 Under high-temperature stress, It increases the activities of crop superoxide dismutase and peroxidase to enhances the heat resistance of crops.

 Humic acid can promote growth by increasing the sugar content and chlorophyll content of leaves, which indirectly improves the disease resistance of crops.

 The molecular weight of Fulvic acid (100-10,000) is much smaller than humic acid (50,000-500,000)

 Humic acids are slightly soluble in water, but can easily soluble in acetone and benzene-alcohol.
 Fulvic acids are soluble in water under all pH conditions.

 Compared to Humic acid, the most significant advantages of Fulvic acid are:

-1. Fulvic acid has a higher biologically activity.
+1. Fulvic acid has a higher biological activity.

-2. Fulvic acid is an high-efficiency chelating agent.
+2. Fulvic acid is a high-efficiency chelating agent.
 It combines with nutrients in the soil to be absorbed by plants together.